One of the Major reasons for businesses failing is the lack of a business plan!

 For that reason alone, you should make sure you take the time to create the best business plan you can.

-An online business is generally quite different to a traditional business and your business plan needs to reflect that.
+Online business is generally quite different from traditional business and your business plan needs to reflect that.

 Your business plan must also cover the details and nuances of conducting an online business that investors may not be aware of or may not understand.

 If your business is strictly online then you need to break down all the components of operating an online business including things like what you will offer, how you will attract customers, who will run your business, where will your business be located?